Bækkeskov

-Bakkeskov is a manor house and estate located eight kilometres north of Præstø, Denmark.
-The Neoclassical main building was built for Charles August Selby in 1796-98 and was listed on the Danish registry of protected buildings and places in 1918.
+Bækkeskov is a manor house and estate located eight kilometres north of Præstø, Denmark.
+The Neoclassical main building was built for Charles August Selby in 1796 to 1798 and was listed on the Danish registry of protected buildings and places in 1918.
 It is located on a small hilltop in a parkland setting with views of Præstø Inlet.
 The home farm is located a few kilometres to the southwest of the main building.
-The estate is owned by Michael Immanuel Jebsen, the eldest son of Hong Kong-based businessman Hans Michael Jebsen.
+The estate is owned by Michael Immanuel Jebsen, the eldest son of Hong Kong–based businessman Hans Michael Jebsen.

 History

 Early history

-Bækkeskov was originally one of several small manors in the vicinity of the village of Akselhoved.
-It was owned by Joachim Beck in the late 16th century and was then passed on to his daughter Vibeke Beck Galde.
-The estate became crown land when a later owner, Christoffer Galde, died unmarried in 1631.
-His closest relative, a sister, had already given up her heritage to the crown many years earlier and the estate was therefore included in Vordingborg Fief.
+Bækkeskov is a relatively new manor.
+In the 17th century, it belonged to Joachim Beck.
+On his death, it passed to his daughter Vibeke Beck Galde.
+In 1631, Bækkeskov became crown land.

-The crown sold Bækkeskov to Merete Grubbe after just two years.
-She later sold it to Christoffer Godskesen Lindenov.
-He left the estate to his daughter.
-Anne Elisabeth Christoffersdatter Lindenov, who had become a widow two years earlier.
-She sold it to Otto Krabbe in 1791.
-He was already the owner of Holmegaard.
+TIn crown sold the relatively small manor again in 1633 to Merete Grubbe.
+She later sold it to the naval officer Christoffer Godskesen Lindenov.
+He served as chief of Holmen from 1645 to 1657 with rank of admiral.
+On his death, Bækkeskov passed to his daughter.
+Anne Elisabeth Christoffersdatter Lindenov.
+In 1691, she sold the estate to Otto Krabbe.
+In 178+, Frederick III had granted him nearby Holmegaard.

-Sken Skinkel acquired Bækkeskov in 1693.
-In 1729, it was purchased by Knud Ahasverus Becker.
-He was the son of a ferryman from Hvalpsund but had become inspector of Vallø after marrying the daughter of court tailor Brummondt.
+Sten Skinkel acquired Bækkeskov in 1693.
+In 1729, it was sold by his son Rudolf Skinkel to Knud Ahasverus Becker.
 In 1718, he was appointed as deputy district judge of Lolland and Falster.
 He was known for his brutal treatment of the farmers on his estate.
 In August 1738, he was assaulted and killed after correcting and beating one of the farmers.
 11 farmers were later sentenced to death.